favy-codez/step-project-with--react/README.md

 - Declare a state variable `count` with an initial value of 0
 - initialValue is the initial value of the state.
 - we should only update state using the setter function(setCount), not manually
+7. React reacts to state changes by re-rendering the UI